saimanoharhm/project/contribution_guidelines.md

 ***If you don't have git on your machine, [install it](https://git-scm.com/downloads).***

 Thanks for taking the time to contribute! 🐱‍🏍
-When contributing to this repository, please first discuss the change you wish to make via issue or any other method with the owner of this repository ([Harsh Mishra](https://github.com/HarshCasper)) before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue or any other method with the owner of this repository ([ANNAM SAI MANOHAR](https://github.com/saimanoharhm)) before making a change.

 ## 💥 How to Contribute